Deploy

 Public IP of Nginx server for MOSIP cluster

-Accessing Inji Verify portal publically
+Accessing Inji Verify portal publicly.

 Certificate requirements